- Analyze your skill level, hardware, and primary use before choosing a Linux distro.

 Distributions that make it easy for beginners

-If this is your first serious experience with Linux and you want a graphical desktop that works without any hassle, these are the most user-friendly and popular options.both in terms of documentation and installation tool.
+If this is your first serious experience with Linux and you want a graphical desktop that works without any hassle, these are the most user-friendly and popular options , both in terms of documentation and installation tools.

-Elementary OS: designed for those who highly value Apple-style aesthetics.
-Based on Ubuntu LTS, with the Pantheon desktop and a curated AppCenter It only includes apps that are consistent with the system's design.
-Less flexible than others in terms of customization, but very pleasant to use for office work, studying, and everyday tasks.
+Elementary OS : designed for those who highly value Apple-style aesthetics.
+Based on Ubuntu LTS, it features the Pantheon desktop and a curated AppCenter that only includes apps consistent with the system's design.
+Less flexible than some other OSs in terms of customization, but very pleasant to use for office work, studying, and everyday tasks.

 Ideal layouts for learning, developing and experimenting

-If you already have some experience with Linux or come with a developer mindset, there are distros that will make your life much easier.both because of how recent their packages are and because of the tools they include as standard.
+If you already have some experience with Linux or come with a developer mindset, there are distros that will make your life much easier , both because of how recent their packages are and because of the tools they include by default.

 Specialized distributions: security, privacy, servers, and games

-Besides general-purpose distributions, the Linux ecosystem is full of highly focused flavors in a specific task.
-They are powerful tools, but precisely for that reason, not all of them are suitable as a desktop system for everyday use.
+Besides general-purpose distributions, the Linux ecosystem is full of highly focused flavors designed for specific tasks.
+They are powerful tools, but precisely for that reason, not all of them are suitable as an everyday desktop system.

-Kali Linux: 100% focus on cybersecurity and ethical hacking.
-It comes with over 600 pre-installed tools for penetration testing, forensics, network auditing, reverse engineering, etc. It is maintained by Offensive Security and is the basis for many courses and certifications.
-It is not intended as a daily-use distribution: it is optimized for specific tests, often live testing from a USB drive.
+Kali Linux : 100% focused on cybersecurity and ethical hacking.
+It comes with over 600 pre-installed tools for penetration testing, digital forensics, network auditing, reverse engineering, and more.
+Maintained by Offensive Security, it forms the basis of many courses and certifications.
+It's not intended as a daily-use distribution; it's optimized for one-off testing, often live testing from a USB drive.

-Light distros for old machines: Puppy Linux, Lubuntu, Xubuntu, Linux Lite, Slax… They all share a focus on systems with limited RAM and older CPUs.
+Lightweight Linux distributions for older machines: Puppy Linux, Lubuntu, Xubuntu, Linux Lite, Slax… They all share a focus on computers with limited RAM and older CPUs.
 Puppy loads almost everything into RAM and occupies only a few hundred MB; Lubuntu uses LXQt; Xubuntu uses XFCE based on Ubuntu; Linux Lite and Slax follow the same approach.
-If you have a laptop that Windows has condemned to the drawer, Linux is probably its last chance at a new lease on life..
+If you have a laptop that Windows has relegated to the drawer, Linux is probably its last chance at a new lease on life.

 Typical mistakes when choosing and using your first Linux distro